Rico00121/blog/content/about.md

-My name is Tao Ruikang.
+My name is Tao Ruikang, you can also call me Rico.

-Of course, you can call my English name "Rico".
-Now, I'm working as a full-stack development engineer on the BeeArt project team at Thoughtworks.
+I am currently pursuing a Master’s degree in Cloud Network Infrastructure at two of the top science schools in Europe, where I aim to deepen my expertise in network infrastructure and push the boundaries of innovation in this field.

-In life, I am an open-minded, positive, and helpful person.
-I like 🎸, 🏋️, 📖 and 🎬.
+Previously, I had the opportunity to work at Thoughtworks, where I served as a core engineer for the development of the incubator product BeeArt and as a consultant on the next-generation retail system for a leading German automotive company.
+These experiences have sharpened my problem-solving skills, reinforced my passion for cutting-edge technology, and expanded my ability to work collaboratively in diverse, high-impact projects.

-At work, I am serious and responsible, and most importantly, I love teamwork very much.
+As I continue to grow in my career, I’m excited to contribute to projects that combine creativity and technology, and I’m always seeking opportunities to learn and collaborate with like-minded innovators.